Learn more and get your questions answered in a no-cost kidney education class.

-March is National Kidney Month, and March 13, 2014, is World Kidney Day.
-DaVita is helping raise awareness about chronic kidney disease (CKD), a condition that one in every 10 adults* (age 20 or older) in the United States has, as well as people with end stage renal disease (ESRD) who need dialysis or a kidney transplant.
+March is National Kidney Month.
+DaVita is helping raise awareness about chronic kidney disease (CKD), a condition that 1 in every 7 adults (age 18 or older) in the United States has*, as well as people with end stage renal disease (ESRD) who need dialysis or a kidney transplant.

 Kidney disease develops when kidneys lose their ability to remove waste and maintain fluid and chemical balances in the body.
 The severity of CKD depends on how well the kidneys filter wastes from the blood.
 It can progress quickly or take many years to develop.

 Because there are little to no signs of the condition, most people are not even aware that they have kidney disease until it reaches the later stages, including kidney failure.

 High-risk populations include those with diabetes, high blood pressure, cardiovascular disease and family history of kidney disease.
 Diabetes is the number one cause of kidney disease and high blood pressure is second leading cause (source: National Chronic Kidney Disease Fact Sheet, 2017); according to the U.S. Centers for Disease Control , 1 in 3 with diabetes and 1 in 5 with high blood pressure have kidney disease.

 According to the U.S. Centers for Disease Control, African Americans are nearly 3 times more likely to be diagnosed with kidney failure compared to Caucasians.
 Other high-risk groups include Hispanics, Asian Americans, Pacific Islanders, Native Americans and seniors 65 and older.